Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 with $\xi'_i$ obeys Gaussian distribution $\overline{\xi'_i \xi'_j} = \sigma_\xi^2 \delta_{ij}, \ \overline{\xi'_i} = 0$.
 At the same time, we remove the disordered field $h'$ and set $\sigma_\xi = 1$.
 In this case, the fermionic self-energy only contains one MFL term and a temperature-dependent constant caused by thermal fluctuations,

-In a smeared critical region, we find the expected MFL scaling of $\mathrm{Im} \Sigma$ as shown in Fig.~\ref{fig:MFL} for a typical $h$ ($h = 5.0$).
-The results for several other values of $h$ within the smeared critical region are shown in Supplementary Note 8.
-Compared to the spatially disordered transverse field case, the effective parameter $\bar{g}'$ in the MFL self-energy scaling form is significantly enhanced in the spatially disordered coupling case, as shown in Table S1 in Supplementary Note 8.}
+In a smeared critical region, we find the expected MFL scaling of $\mathrm{Im},\Sigma$, as shown in Fig.~\ref{fig:MFL}{\bf b} for a typical $h$ ($h=5.0$).
+The results for several other values of $h$ within the smeared critical region are shown in SI Appendix 9.
+Compared to the spatially disordered transverse-field case, the effective parameter $\bar{g}'$ in the MFL self-energy scaling form is significantly enhanced in the spatially disordered coupling case, as shown in Table S2 in SI Appendix 9.
+Most importantly, we measure the resistivity in this MFL region and indeed find linear-in-temperature behavior (Fig.~\ref{fig:MFL}{\bf c}).
+As a comparison, we also calculate the resistivity near the QCP ($h=4.93$) of the clean model and find that the resistivity is very small, which verifies that small-$q$ ferromagnetic fluctuations do not contribute to the linear-in-$T$ resistivity.
+Instead, the spatially disordered coupling term drives the marginal Fermi liquid behavior.
+The details of how to extract resistivity from current–current correlation functions~\cite{huang2019strange,ledererSuperconductivityNonFermiLiquid2017} can be found in SI Appendix 10.

 \textbf{Bosonic properties for the spatially disordered model} \\ When spatially disordered interactions are not applied, the magnetic susceptibility is predicted to have a mean-field effective form in the HMM framework~\cite{millisEffectNonzeroTemperature1993}.
 However, previous studies have found that the susceptibility deviates from the mean-field prediction both in theory and numerics~\cite{liuItinerantQuantumCritical2018,xuNonFermiLiquid+12017,millisEffectNonzeroTemperature1993}, which means that the bosonic critical modes are strongly renormalized due to coupling to gapless fermions.
-We show the quantum critical scaling analysis of the boson properties of the clean model in Supplementary Note 5.
+We show the quantum critical scaling analysis of the boson properties of the clean model in SI Appendix 5.
 While in the following, we will mainly focus on the case of the spatially disordered model, and in particular the case with completely random Yukawa coupling where the MFL self-energy is found.

 It has been studied that a ``quantum Griffiths phase"~\cite{vojta2010quantum} will emerge in the critical region when the spatially disordered Yukawa coupling is introduced.
 Localized bosonic modes may be found in this phase, which are significant for understanding the extended regime~\cite{Patel2024strange, patelLocalizationOverdampedBosonic2024}.
 To explore the bosonic localization, we demonstrate the eigenmode spectrum of the zero-frequency bosonic propagator in Fig.~\ref{fig:boson}, where the localization length $\mathcal{L}_\alpha$ is calculated by the relation to the participation ratio $\mathcal{I}_\alpha$~\cite{Patel2024strange}